-Homework: Expect homework nearly every class.
+Homework: expect regular homework assignments.
 In addition, you must come to class familiar with the assigned pieces and ready to discuss them insightfully.
 Assignments are due at the beginning of class on the date indicated, and the due dates are not negotiable.
-Late assignments will be accepted for partial credit only through the start of the next class meeting, and with a penalty of one letter grade for each day the assignment is late.
 Note that you are responsible for the work assigned in class even if you are absent from class, and that the assignment is still due on the date indicated-you must monitor the schedule online to see what material was assigned, and you should obtain notes on the relevant material from a classmate.

 Exams: The part writing component of the course will be evaluated by a midterm exam.
 The final exam will cover formal procedures.
-The date of the final is set by the University and is firm (see the list of dates below).
-Do not make travel plans that conflict with the scheduled time.
+The date of the final is set by the university and is firm (see the list of dates below).
+Do not make travel or other plans that conflict with the scheduled final exam time.
 Also: Make-up exams will only be given if you provide a written, valid excuse for why you missed the exam.
 If you cannot do this, your grade for the missed exam will be 0.